sartak/advent-of-code/2023/README.md

 A nice breath of fresh air.
 I would have submitted part 1 at about 6 mins in, but the puzzle input refused to load.
 For part 2 I just manually edited the input file rather than change the code.

+# Day 7

+I solved part 1 with regex, though I missed an edge case where a full-house could be 22333 _or_ 22233.
+I also sorted the hands backwards which produced a result of 6640 rather than 6440, which I'd misread as correct.

+Part 2 I tried to make the regex work but it was awful.
+So instead I switched to a low-tech approach: counting cards, taking out the jacks, then looking at the two most frequent ranks.
+I hit a snag though where in my editor I used "undo" too many times, which reverted my change that pushed `J` to the back of the rank order.
+Of course the example intentionally didn't flag that.

+I feel like I could have taken half the time on both parts, but I'm not too fussed.
+Happy that Rust sorts tuples correctly.

 # Results

 | Day | #1 Time  | #1 Rank | #2 Time  | #2 Rank |